Infrastructure & Environment Business Division – Main Businesses & Vision –

 In the railway business in India, Sojitz has been cooperating with Larsen & Toubro Ltd. (L&T), India’s largest engineering and construction firm, since receiving the first order in 2013 for civil and track works for a dedicated freight corridor as part of the Indian government’s Delhi- Mumbai Industrial Corridor Project.
-In the year ended March 31, 2016, Sojitz received new orders for the civil and track works and electrification works for a separate section.
-We will continue working to expand order back-log from this project, with additional orders expected, while executing the contracts in a timely manner and expanding revenue.
-We have also invested in a company that operates a comprehensive rolling stock maintenance, repair and overhaul business in North America.
-Using the know-how obtained from these businesses, we are considering further expansion in this sector, primarily in Asian countries other than India.
+The total contract amount now exceeds ¥350 billion, making this the largest Japanese ODA project ever.
+We have also invested in Cad Railway Industries Limited, a comprehensive rolling stock maintenance, repair and overhaul business in North America.
+Using the know-how obtained from these businesses, we are considering expansion in this sector in regions outside of North America.

 Regaining our position as a core business of Sojitz by reestablishing a stable earnings foundation